5 Must-Visit Game Of Thrones Locations In Northern Ireland

 From the heart of Winterfell to the Dothraki Sea of Essos, Northern Ireland has served as the real-word backdrop for many of the locations featured in George R. R. Martin's epic fantasy saga.
 Belfast is home to Titanic Studios, where the bulk of the series' interior scenes are filmed.
 The rugged coast of Antrim stands in for the Pyke and Iron Islands.
 And the versatile landscape of County Down has served as both the Haunted Forest and the cradle of Vaes Dothrak.

 It's an essential visit for any Game of Thrones fan, and as such, we've summarised 5 filming locations worth prioritising during your own trip.
-The list is by no means exhaustive, and if you'd like to find more or even join a guided tour from Belfast, see our Game of Thrones locations day tour.

 Game Of Thrones Northern Ireland Locations Map | Click For Larger View.